Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What is needed to commence arbitration?

 Austrian arbitration law provides no specific rules as to the commencement of an arbitration proceeding.

-In ad hoc arbitrations, the arbitral proceeding is typically commenced by sending a request for the appointment of an arbitrator to the other party.
+In ad hoc arbitrations, the arbitral proceeding is typically commenced by sending to the other party a request for arbitration and the appointment of an arbitrator by the other party.
 Pursuant to Section 587(4) of the Code of Civil Procedure, the request must state what claim is being asserted and which arbitration agreement the requesting party refers to.
-The request is considered to interrupt statutes of limitations at the time that the other party receives the request.
+The timely filing of the request is considered to interrupt statutes of limitations at the time that the other party receives the request.

 Institutional arbitral proceedings are usually commenced by filing a statement of claim with the institution.
 Statutes of limitations are typically interrupted when the institution receives the statement of claim.

 Are there any limitation periods for the commencement of arbitration?